UKHomeOffice/engineering-guidance-and-standards/docs/standards/writing-a-standard.md

 title: Writing a standard
 ```

-The filename must be the kebab-cased title so that the standard's url matches.
+The filename must be the kebab-cased title so that the standard's url matches its title.
 E.g. `writing-a-standard.md`.

 ### A standard MUST have a description